paveligorevich55/js-html-sass-work/README.md

 Step 6 - creat a `gulpfile.js` near `packege.json`

 Now you have all to create your project!
-After configurate your gulpfile.js (See how to do it in `https://www.npmjs.com/package/gulp-install#for-local-use-with-gulp`) You can use your last command `gulp` and work.
+After configurate your gulpfile.js (See how to do it in `https://www.npmjs.com/package/gulp-install` for-local-use-with-gulp) You can use your last command `gulp` and work.

 ### That is my configurate gulpfile.js